– 235 different sounds*

-- 19 Impulse Kits
+– 19 impulse devices

 Most contemporary sample packs focus on highly undynamic samples.
 Audio-destructive processes like normalization and digital compression are the norm rather than the exception.

-There is a loudness war going on in the sample world and everybody is on the same one-way-only train: my library has to sound louder than yours.
+But being honest, there is a loudness war going on in the sample world and everybody is on the same one-way-only train: my library has to sound louder than yours.

-Instruments: Vermona DRM I MK2.
+Vermona DRM I Analog Drums

 Why should you care about dynamic range in sample libraries?

-1 - Well, for a start, compression and normalization are a process that is almost impossible to counter.
+For a start, compression and normalization are a process that is almost impossible to counter.
 Of course you can use expanders to regain some dynamic range, but the negative artifacts of compression and volume normalization will still be there.